vanzasetia/personal-website/src/beliefs.md

 1. I support freedom of speech.
 If we all have it, we can *respectfully* express our disagreement honestly without any fear.
 1. I condemn Pope Leo XIV because he [set up a dedicated Muslim prayer room at the Vatican Apostolic Library](https://www.gbnews.com/news/world/vatican-muslim-prayer-room-library).
 Do you think St. Peter would allow such thing?
 I agree with [Mother Miriam](https://www.youtube.com/watch?v=rWtk4-1_q18) because she is aligned with the Bible.
 1. I agree when people say, "You can not be a Christian and a Democrat at the same time."
 You can not be a follower of Christ and a supporter of abortion at the same time.
 The Bible says many times that [we can not be both a good and a bad tree at the same time](https://www.biblegateway.com/passage/?search=Matthew%207%3A17-20&version=KJV).
 Mother Miriam says, "*[You can not be Catholic and Democrat.
 Absolutely not.](https://www.youtube.com/watch?v=rvTv83Ml0Fs)*" Fr.
 Altman also [agrees on that](https://www.youtube.com/watch?v=3-7eoTN2vNM).
 All true Christians agree that you can not be a Christian and a Democrat.
 If you think you are both, you are fooling yourself.
 Go study what the Bible says and what the Democratic Party says.

+You do not need to agree on everything.
+You can disagree.

+Sharing my beliefs here means that you know what kind of person I am in general, and I filter billions of people on the internet to be friends with me.

+(If your beliefs are exactly the same as mine, wait, wait!
+Does that mean you are me?)